Cost of Pre-Employment Screening in the U.S.

 Hand holding pen, punching numbers into a calculator

-However, we will do our best to simplify background screening costs to better give employers a general idea of what to expect.
+However, we will do our best to simplify background screening costs, providing employers with a clearer understanding of what to expect.

 stack of quarters on table